kompalas/flexaf/README.md

 - Hardware cost constraints
 - Pruning thresholds

-To run the default experiment use:
+To run the default basic evaluation, use:
 ```bash
 ./run/main.sh
 ```
-To run differentiable feature selection optimization
+To run differentiable feature selection optimization, use the following script, which automatically modifies ```run/args.yaml```:
 ```bash
 ./run/gates.sh
 ```
-To run lottery ticket pruning and retraining
+Similarly, to run lottery ticket pruning and retraining, use:
 ```bash
 ./run/lottery_ticket.sh
 ```